 The well-known philosopher Hannah Arendt wrote in her famous book The human condition: “What I propose, therefore, is very simple: it is nothing more than to think what we are doing”.

-In this section we try to reflect on what we – “we” being Nova, but actually all of us, we as society and as country, we as global community – are doing.
+In this section we try to reflect on what we – “we” being Nova, but actually all of us, we as society and as country, and we as a global community – are doing.

 We limit this reflection to what we do in relation to households, since our vision is a healthy household culture in Southern Africa.
 Pursuing this vision requires interaction between and the combination of the domains of culture, technology, institutions, the environment, etc. within the everyday lives of Southern African households.

 We make use of the needs theory of Max-Neef, inter alia in developing our Quality of Life Assessment tool.
 It is important for us to be able to measure and monitor the impact of what we are doing on the quality of life of households in a comprehensive way.

 Our ten-year aim is to establish Nova as institution of highest excellence in developing and promoting solutions for a healthy household culture, and to take solutions to scale in Southern Africa through networks.

 Nova executes its mission together with household residents and networks.
 This interaction with residents has helped us to think about development as something that cannot be given to people, but rather something that must come from them, with the right kind of guidance.
 The trans-disciplinary approach and Nova’s phased approach enable us to give this type of guidance as effectively as possible.
 Nova’s phased approach structures the way we plan and work.